 When not in contact with the sediments, the leaf discs had 173 μg (g AFDM)-1 more ergosterol (t = 5.2436, p = 0.0005) than the leaves in contact with the sediments, which indicates in a difference of 34.6 mg (g AFDM)-1 more fungal biomass on the leaves in contact with the sediments (Table 2).
 The greater fungal biomass on the leaves not in contact with the sediments meant that fungal C and N made up a significantly greater proportion of the total C (t = 3.553, p = 0.0062) and N (t = 5.183, p = 0.0006) mass of the leaves not in contact with the sediments following the incubation (Table 2).

-Using the above information we developed C and N mass balance models for when the leaves are, or are not in contact with the sediments (Figure 3).
+Using the above information, we developed C and N mass balance models for when the leaves are, or are not in contact with the sediments (Figure 3).
 These models show that when the leaf discs are not in contact with the sediment 0.068 mg of the 0.40 mg of C lost from a leaf disc are found in fungal biomass, leaving 0.33 mg or 83% of the C lost from the leaf unaccounted for.
 When the leaf discs are in contact with the sediments, they lost more C mass (Figure 1, Table 1) but due to the lower fungal biomass on the leaf discs, only 0.024 mg C are in the fungal biomass, leaving 0.68 mg or 97% of the C lost from the leaves unaccounted for.

 Assuming that N mass was lost from the leaves due to mineralization in the proportional to the C:N of the leaf, we estimated that during the incubation a single leaf disc would have lost 0.0153 mg of N when in contact with the sediments and 0.0086 mg of N when not in contact with the sediments (Figure 4, Table 2).
 When not in contact with the sediments, the fungal biomass on a single leaf contained an estimated 0.01 mg of N, which is greater than the N released from a leaf disc by mineralization, and would require the immobilization of 0.001 mg of exogenous inorganic N (Figure 3).
 Because of the lower fungal biomass on the leaf discs that were in contact with the sediments, there was only 0.004 mg of N in fungal biomass at the end of the experiment (Table 2) which represents only 26% of the N mineralized from the leaf disc (Figure 3, Table 2).